raaannndddd/global-accelerator-2025/README.md

 * Create a branch with your project name in it and switch to that branch
 * Open the repository in Cursor AI
 * **Option A**: Copy a demo app folder to `HACKATHON-SUBMISSIONS/0001_Your-Project-Name/` format
-* **Option B**: Ask Cursor AI to create a new app in the HACKATHON-SUBMISSIONS folder
+* **Option B**: VIBE CODE !!!!
+Ask Cursor AI to create a new app in the HACKATHON-SUBMISSIONS folder
 * Work with AI to update your code and app deployment
 * Once done, make a pull request (PR) to the main GitHub repository.
 Only update files in your HACKATHON-SUBMISSIONS sub-folder.
+* Record demo video of you explaining your app and running it locally and why it should win!
+Add the YouTube link to your README.

 ### 3. Can I participate as part of a team?